MunnMun/B_Help/README.md

-a mobile application for locating blood donors nearby.
+A mobile application for locating blood donors nearby.

 You can contact the local blood donors via our app.